Active Schools

 There has been a flurry of activity , since we emerged from lockdown.

-During March, the whole school participated in a ‘Run Around Ireland’ Challenge.
-The aim of this challenge was to get all the children of up and active at different times during the school day.
+During March April, the whole school participated in a ‘Skip Around Europe’ Challenge.
+The aim of this challenge was to get all the children of up and active at different times during the school day and improve our skipping skills.

 Look at what we achieved!!